slittorin/home-assistant-setup/README.md

 - We backup history database (InfluxDB) according:
   - Daily snapshots, keep for 7 days (monday through saturday).
   - Weekly snapshots (sunday), keep for 8 weeks.
-- TBD.
-We backup Grafana database  according:
+- We backup Grafana database  according:
   - Daily snapshots, keep for 7 days (monday through saturday).
   - Weekly snapshots (sunday), keep for 8 weeks.
-- TBD.
-Github for Grafana configuration/dashboards.
+- Github for Grafana dashboards.
 - TBD.
 Files from the above are moved to my NAS for storage (old files deleted).

 ## Conceptual design